BlackDilvish/CovidLocalizations/README.md

 - Jan Zajda
 ### Do you need more people: No
 ## Short description of the idea
 “Movielity” is a web application that gathers data from various external APIs about movies and reviews.
-It can browse movies database by given tags and sort them by ratings.That let users find movies exactly matched to their expectations.
+It can browse movies database by given tags and sort them by ratings.
+That let users find movies exactly matched to their expectations.
 It can also check availability of movies on streaming platforms.
 No more searching across different places  - Movielity’s gonna do all stuff for you!
 Our app also rates reviews if they are positive to help you see what critics think about movies you want to watch.
+## Features:
+- Movies browser
+- Sorting and filtering movies
+- Finding movie that matches user's desire
+- Checking availability on different platforms
+- Using machine learning to distinguish whether the review is positive or not
+## Technologies:
+- Django
+- Tensorflow